-Confocal laser scanning microscopy (CLSM; single photon microscopy) has been available to biomedical scientists for almost 20 years [13].
-However, it is only very recently that affordable computer power has enabled biologists to fully exploit the data contained within the large (> 100Mb) image volumes.
+(>100Mb) image volumes.
 In this study we have used CLSM to collect 3D volumetric data describing the cellular organization and receptor protein distribution through the vascular wall of small segments of human and rat arteries.
-Briefly, arterial segments are stained with fluorescent markers for the cell nucleus (propidium iodide 1ug/ml) or beta-adrenergic receptors (BODIPY CGP12177, 0.1-1uM).
-Tissues are then slide mounted on the stage of either a NORAN (nuclear work) or Leica (receptor work) CLSM.
+Briefly, arterial segments are stained with fluorescent markers for the cell nucleus (propidium iodide 1ug/ml) or beta-adrenergic receptors (BODIPY2 CGP12177, 0.1-1uM).
+Tissues are then slide mounted on the stage of either a NORAN3 (nuclear work) or Leica4 (receptor work) CLSM.
 Serial optical sections (x, y plane) are collected at intervals of 1um down through the axial plane (z-axis) to produce a 'stack' of optical planes which can be processed as a 3D volume.
-Processing, analysis and transfer of the resulting data volumes is time consuming and therefore a robust non-lossy or low distortion lossy compression routine would be of great value for Craig Daly biomedical purpose, e.g. in studying vascular structure [14].
-Furthermore, the emergence of multi-photon microscopy as a practical laboratory tool now enables even greater depth penetration within thick biological samples.
+Processing, analysis and transfer of the resulting data volumes is time consuming and therefore a robust non-lossy or low distortion lossy compression routine would be of great value for biomedical purpose, e.g. in studying vascular structure [Daly et al. (2002)].
+Furthermore, the emergence of multiphoton microscopy as a practical laboratory tool now enables even greater depth penetration within thick biological samples.
 This coupled with studies involving multiple fluorophores imaged over time results in the collection of data sets approaching 1Gb per experiment.
 Thus, the need for efficient compression becomes even more important.